MionKit/mion/packages/router/README.md

 /** Hook definition, a function that hooks into the execution path */ export interface HookDef<Context extends CallContext = CallContext, Ret = any> extends HookBase {
-  /** The fieldName in the request/response body */
-  fieldName?: string;
   /** Hook handler */
   hook: Handler<Context, Ret>;
 }